dustywhite7/Econ8320/SlidesCode/10 - Scipy and Optimization.md

 There is NO maximize function.

 Why?
 Because any maximization problem can be restated as a minimization problem!
+(Multiply by $-1$)

 ---